dominiquegarmier/grok-pytorch/README.md

 grok or grok-1 is a newly [opensourced](https://github.com/xai-org/grok-1) mixture of experts language model by xai.

 ### Disclaimer
-This implementation is not intended to be run.
+- This implementation is not intended to be run.
 It is intended to be a reference for understanding the architecture of the grok model, which is also the reason I wrote this.
 Personally I also find it easier to reason about a model architecture when shapes are provided via type hints.
+- There are probably still many bugs in this implementation.
+I have not tested it extensively.
+And it's also possible that I have missed aspects of the architecture.
+However it should give you an idea what grok does.t ad

 ### Attributions
 - The original implementation of grok in jax and haiku can be found [here](https://github.com/xai-org/grok-1).